alex-tsiresy/TARS-Comp361/client/codebase_summary.md

 ### Public Assets

 - **public/rock01.jpg** and **public/rock02.jpg**: Rock textures used for terrain rendering.
-- **public/out.png**: Unknown image.
+- **public/out.png**: Height map for terrain generation and map background.
 - **public/globe.png**: Possibly an image of Mars or Earth.

-## Summary
+## Key Features

+### 2D Map View with 3D Simulation

+The application uses a hybrid approach combining:
+1. A simplified 2D map interface for easy visualization and interaction
+2. A fully-featured 3D simulation running in the background

+This approach offers:
+- Better performance and simpler user interface via the 2D map
+- Realistic terrain interaction via the 3D physics simulation
+- Full 3D views (first-person and radar) when robots are selected

+### Robot Simulation and Control

-This codebase implements a Mars Rover simulation web application that allows users to:
+The application allows users to:

-1. Add robot rovers to a 3D Mars terrain
+1. Add robot rovers to the Mars terrain by clicking on the map
 2. Control and monitor these rovers
-3. View the terrain from different perspectives (birds-eye, first-person, radar)
+3. View the terrain from multiple perspectives (map view, first-person, radar)
 4. Assign tasks to the rovers

-The application uses React for the UI components and Three.js for 3D rendering and terrain simulation.
-The main functionality is implemented in the TerrainRenderer and RobotManager classes, which handle the 3D environment, robot behavior, and user interaction.
+### Real-time Robot Updates

+Robots move autonomously across the terrain with:
+- Realistic terrain height adaptation
+- Random movement patterns
+- Real-time position updates reflected on the 2D map
+- Direction indicators showing robot orientation
+- First-person and radar views that update as robots move

+## Summary

-The interface is divided into a terrain view panel on the left and information/control panels on the right, providing users with details about selected robots and their environment.
-The application demonstrates a clean separation of concerns with UI components in the components directory and core functionality in the utils directory.
+This codebase implements a Mars Rover simulation web application with a user-friendly interface.
+It uses React for the UI components and Three.js for 3D rendering and terrain simulation.
+The application demonstrates a clean separation of concerns with UI components in the components/pages directories and core functionality in the utils directory.

+The recent enhancements include:
+1. Converting the primary interface from a 3D view to a 2D map for better usability
+2. Running the 3D terrain simulation in the background for physics and robot movement
+3. Adding visual indicators for robot direction and movement
+4. Enhancing the first-person and radar views with better visibility and helpers
+5. Optimizing performance with throttled updates and efficient rendering